zaczap/bios201/Workshop2/README.md

 To find the read pair we searched for in the bam, right click the area with the reads.
 Choose "Select by name" and enter "HWI-ST689:184:D0YYWACXX:1:2315:14384:11932_1:N:0:CGATGT".
-You should see the pair of reads outlined in red.
+You should see the pair of reads get a colored outline.

 :question: **4.1 Did you correctly infer the relative mapping of the read pair before?**